dustinpfister/blog_posts/_posts/threejs-buffer-geometry-rotation.md

 layout: post
 categories: three.js
 id: 871
-updated: 2021-05-20 10:25:32
+updated: 2021-05-20 10:28:34
-version: 1.14
+version: 1.15
 ---

 When it comes to rotating things in three.js there is the rotation property of the object3d class that stores an instance of the Euler class.
 When it comes to a Mesh object that is based off of Object3d that can be used as a way to rotate the mesh as a whole.
 However it is also worth pointing out that the geometry of a mesh object can also be rotated independently of a mesh objects orientation also.
+More often than not it is the orientation of a mesh object or a group of mesh objects that I want to rotate, however in some cases I will want to adjust the orientation of a geometry relative to the orientation of a mesh object that contains a geometry.
+So in this post I will be going over the basics of how to rotate a geometry rather than a mesh object.

 <!-- more -->